The state of Mac gaming

 - Battlefield 3 – 89 Metacritic score

-So what does this mean for Mac gamers?
-Can a serious/hardcore gamer really consider getting a Mac for gaming?
+So where does that leaves us?
+Can a serious gamer really consider getting a Mac for gaming?

 The Mac platform has never been stronger

 I will not get tired of saying this: Mac gaming is here and it is here to stay.
-We are witnessing the golden age of Mac gaming, with more and more AAA games launching on the Mac platform.
+We are witnessing its golden age, with more and more AAA games appearing on the platform.
 We even have huge games with the same release date between Mac and Windows!
-You can play some of the highest rated modern games right now on your Mac.
-Don’t believe?
-Check this games:
+You can play some of the highest rated modern games right now.
+Don’t believe me?
+Check these out:

 - Starcraft II – 93 Metacritic score